Pankrac-boys/TapEdu/documents/docs/buildsystem.md

 # Buildsystem
 Build system is based on pyinstaller and CMake.
 ## Tasks
-Makefile has following tasks:
+The Makefile has the following tasks:
 * Package - builds .exe file
-* Clean - cleans files produced by build
+* Clean - cleans files produced by the build
-* Run - runs TabEdu as python script
+* Run - runs TabEdu as a python script